berrym/lair-chat/README.md

 * To specify the address and port the server binds to, run the command, e.g. cargo run --bin lair-chat-server -- 127.0.0.1:8080
 * To connect to the server run the client:
     * Press / to enter input mode, enter a formatted server string e.g. 127.0.0.1:8080
+    * Press enter to connect and stay in input mode, or,
-    * Press Esc to enter command mode and press c to connect to server
+    * Press esc to enter command mode and press c to connect to server, then,
     * Press / to enter input mode and type messages for the server, press enter to send
 * When in command mode you can press d to disconnect from the server or q to exit the client